 Comments can be made by anyone and can be objections, support or observations about the application.
-Comments on planning applications cannot be treated as confidential as they will form part of the public record, however comments will not appear on the Council website.
+Comments on planning applications must include your name and address or name and email address and cannot be treated as confidential as they will form part of the public record once a decision has been made on the application.
+Comments will not appear on the Council website.

 If you are commenting online we recommend that you type your comments into a blank document first then copy it into the online comment box.